Murrstock - stock.adobe.com

 --name osDisk-backup

-Admins can also use Azure Managed Disks snapshots to rebuild a VM or perform a point-in-time restoration based on a previous snapshot.
-Azure Disk Backup, which is separate from Azure Backup and is currently in preview, protects data in managed disks and provides snapshot lifecycle management.
+Admins can also use Azure managed disks snapshots to rebuild a VM or perform a point-in-time restoration based on a previous snapshot.
+Azure Disk Backup protects data in managed disks and provides snapshot lifecycle management.

 Admins can download the disks from Azure.
-In the GUI, navigate to the snapshot blade, select the desired snapshot and click Snapshot export, then follow the wizard.
+In the GUI, navigate to the snapshot blade, select the desired snapshot, click Snapshot export, then follow the wizard.

-Checking your snapshot is simple.
+Checking the snapshot is simple.
 Use the Get-AzSnapshot command and it will list the snapshots within that subscription.

-To convert the snapshotted disk to a fully managed disk, navigate to the snapshot and click create disk, as shown in Figure 3.
+To convert the snapshotted disk to a fully managed disk, navigate to the snapshots blade, highlight the appropriate snapshot and click Create disk, as shown in Figure 3.
 The only additional item required is a disk name.
 Give it an appropriate name and submit the request.
+Record the settings for the impacted VM and use that data, such as VM type across.
+It is also possible to delete the damaged VM and recycle the network card and its details.

 Once the disk is created, the next step is to create the VM.
 Click on the newly created disk, shown under the disks blade in Figure 4.
-As long as the data disk is valid, there will be an option to create a VM from the disk.
+If the data disk is valid, there will be an option to create a VM from the disk.

 Once initiated, the wizard will provide the standard VM setup options to change as required, using the snapshotted disk.
-The image below used a separate Azure snapshot disk from another disk, but is at the same stage of the process.
+Figure 5 uses a separate Azure snapshot disk from another disk but is at the same stage of the process.

 Next Steps